 Less Frequent Gay Parties In Barcelona

 Churros con Chocolate -- Themed gay parties held on Sunday evenings, where people meet, dance and take delight.
 Held every 2-3 times per month at different venues, but normally at the Apollo Room.
 An ideal to ensure you end the weekend in a good mood with fun dance music of all genres.
 A different kind of party with two rooms and Chocolate con churros served earlier in the night, this is less about cruising and debauchery, but a fun space for locals to party without stripping down to their underwear.

 Gay Saunas in Barcelona

 Had enough of gay cruising in Barcelona – either in the bars or elsewhere?

-For those who want a bit more guaranteed action, there is six steamy gay sauna in Barcelona that shouldn’t leave you disappointed (unlikely all those faceless accounts on Grindr or the other hook up apps…).
+For those who want a bit more guaranteed action, there is six steamy gay saunas in Barcelona that shouldn’t leave you disappointed (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 If you want to explore your kinky side without a humid sauna, there is also the gay Barcelona cruise club scene which is as sensually self-indulgent as you will find anywhere on Earth.

 Foreigners are happily welcoming in all gay sex clubs and sauna in Barcelona, and although many speak English, you’ll still need to be good at reading non-verbal cues.
 Luckily we have out gay sauna guide to help you out!
 Most sauna here are open 24/7 at while not the cleanest in Europe, still offer plenty of fun.